Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Experiments

 \subsection{Experimental Setup}

-\textbf{Models.} Experiments are conducted on three leading MLLMs with different architectures for extensive validation, \emph{i.e.}, LLaVA-OneVision-7B~\cite{llavaov_arxiv}, Qwen2-VL-7B~\cite{qwen2vl_arxiv} and VILA1.5-8B~\cite{vila_arxiv}.
-These models are all highly representative.
-LLaVA-OneVision and Qwen2-VL take a significant step toward processing visual inputs of arbitrary resolution and length.
-In particular, Qwen2-VL achieves more compact visual representations by introducing a dynamic resolution mechanism and designing token aggregation modules.
-VILA1.5 represents a class of methods that encode images or video frames into a fixed number of tokens.
+\textbf{Models.} Experiments are conducted on three MLLMs with different architectures for extensive validation, \emph{i.e.}, LLaVA-OneVision-7B~\cite{llavaov_arxiv}, Qwen2-VL-7B~\cite{qwen2vl_arxiv} and VILA1.5-8B~\cite{vila_arxiv}.
+These models exemplify recent advances in handling high-resolution and long visual inputs.
+LLaVA-OneVision and Qwen2-VL support arbitrary resolution/length, with Qwen2-VL further introducing dynamic resolution and token aggregation for compact visual representations.
+VILA1.5 applies spatial token compression when processing images or video frames.
+They thus provide a strong basis for evaluating our task-related compression, which reduces instruction-related redundancy beyond their built-in instruction-agnostic compression.

-\textbf{Benchmarks.} We thoroughly evaluate our method on 10 widely used image and video benchmarks.
-For image tasks, MME~\cite{mme} (all-round capability), MMStar~\cite{mmstar} (data contamination), MMVet~\cite{mmvet} (subjective evaluation), and SEED-Bench~\cite{seedbench} (all-round capability) are included, covering various aspects of MLLM performance.
+\textbf{Evaluation Tasks.} We thoroughly evaluate our method on 13 widely used image and video benchmarks.
+For image tasks, MME~\cite{mme} (all-round capability), MMStar~\cite{mmstar} (data contamination), MMVet~\cite{mmvet} (subjective evaluation), SEED-Bench~\cite{seedbench} (all-round capability), POPE~\cite{pope} (hallucination evaluation), TextVQA~\cite{TextVQA} (OCR reasoning), and MMBench~\cite{MMBench} (all-round capability) are included, covering various aspects of MLLM performance.
+For video evaluation, we select Video-MME(wo sub.)~\cite{videomme}, MVBench~\cite{mvbench}, MMBench-Video~\cite{mmbenchvideo}, NExT-QA~\cite{nextqa}, and ActivityNetQA~\cite{activityqa}, providing comprehensive coverage of video understanding abilities across different tasks and video durations.
+For comparison, we take existing SOTA task-related token compression methods such as FastV~\cite{fastv_eccv}, PyramidDrop~\cite{pdrop_arxiv}, Dart~\cite{Dart} as the primary baselines, which perform compression in the LLM intermediate layers on visual tokens fused with textual information in the shallow layers.

-For video evaluation, we select Video-MME(wo sub.)~\cite{videomme}, MVBench~\cite{mvbench}, MMBench-Video~\cite{mmbenchvideo}, NExT-QA~\cite{nextqa}, and ActivityNetQA~\cite{activityqa}, covering a wide range of dimensions.
-Video-MME contains videos with varying durations from diverse domains.
-MVBench evaluates temporal understanding through dynamic video tasks that cannot be solved with static frames.
-MMBench-Video comprises long YouTube videos paired with open-ended questions.
-NExT-QA features multiple-choice and open-ended questions, focusing on causal and temporal action reasoning, and common scene comprehension.
-ActivityNetQA consists of 58,000 QA pairs derived from 5,800 complex web videos.

-\textbf{Implemantation Details.} \emph{Generating $R_v$}.
-Our implementation employs eager attention, allowing access to full-layer attention maps required by the explainability method~\cite{gae_iccv}.
-Compared to FlashAttention~\cite{flashattn_nips} and inference based on KV cache~\cite{kv-cache}, eager attention requires more memory.
-To avoid out-of-memory errors and ensure efficient data generation, we limit the number of visual tokens to approximately 1500 per sample.
-Specifically, for video inputs, LLaVA-OneVision, VILA and Qwen2-VL are all set to sample 8 frames, resulting in 1569, 1568 and 1296 visual tokens per video, respectively.
-For image inputs, LLaVA-OneVision and Qwen2-VL use similar image resolutions, resulting in 1500 and 1849 visual tokens per image, respectively.
-VILA always processes an image as 196 tokens, eliminating the need for additional configuration.
-The generated $R_v$ can be used directly to guide token pruning or to train $f_\theta$.